The Bankrate promise

-Here are some of the advantages of savings accounts:
+Some of the advantages of savings accounts are:

-- Safety: Money kept in a savings account at an FDIC-insured bank or an NCUSIF-insured credit union is insured up to $250,000, keeping your savings safe.
+- Safety: Money kept in a savings account at an FDIC-insured bank or an NCUA-insured credit union is insured for up to $250,000 per account owner, per financial institution, per ownership category, keeping your savings safe.

 - Growth: Savings accounts are generally interest-bearing, meaning you will earn interest on the money you save in the account.